closeio/tasktiger/README.rst

 .. code:: python

   @tiger.task(queue='myqueue', unique=True)
-  def task():
+  def my_task():
       print 'Hello'

 .. code:: python

   # The task will be queued in "otherqueue", even though the task decorator
   # says "myqueue".
-  tiger.delay(task, queue='otherqueue')
+  tiger.delay(my_task, queue='otherqueue')

+When queueing a task, the task needs to be defined in a module other than the Python file which is being executed.
+In other words, the task can't be in the ``__main__`` module.
+TaskTiger will give you back an error otherwise.

-The following options are supported:
+The following options are supported for ``delay``:

 - ``queue``